Society's Child: Background

 Songwriter and producer Shadow Morton signed Janis to a record contract and made the decision to issue "Society's Child" as her first release.
 Ian's original title for the song was "Baby, I've Been Thinking", but Morton changed it to "Society's Child".
 It was recorded using six studio musicians.

 Leonard Bernstein's producer saw Janis perform "Society's Child" at The Gaslight and scheduled Ian to perform the song on Inside Pop: The Rock Revolution, an April 25, 1967 CBS television special about new pop music.
+After acknowledging the controversial nature of the subject, Bernstein praised the musical qualities of Janis Ian's "marvellous song":

+Later Janis Ian acknowledged the "incredible impact" that the program had on her career.
 Largely owing to Bernstein's efforts, Verve Records started promoting it in trade magazines and many radio stations picked it up.
-But some radio stations, such as Chicago's WLS, refused to play the song.
+Some stations, such as Chicago's WLS, did not play the song, but rival station WCFL did, and there it peaked at #12 on 17 August and lasted twelve weeks on the playlist.
 Though several radio stations were slow to add the song to their playlists, this behavior extended the record's airplay life.

-"Society's Child" was inducted into the Grammy Hall of Fame in 2001.
+"Society's Child" was inducted into the Grammy Hall of Fame in 2002.
+The title of the song is also part of the title of Ian's autobiography published in July 2008.

 Chart performance

-Recorded in 1965 and released in 1966, the single charted high in many cities in the autumn of 1966 but did not enter Billboard's Hot 100 until the spring of 1967 (the issue dated 27 May).
+Recorded in 1965 and released in 1966, the single charted high in many cities in the autumn of 1966 but did not enter Billboard's Hot 100 until the spring of 1967 (the issue dated 27 May, shortly before the related 12 June Loving v.
+Virginia decision).
 The record reached number one or the Top Ten in several key cities across America, but in July it stalled at No. 14 on the Hot 100 owing to resistance in certain markets, as was the fate of several other controversial pop hits of the era.
-With the skin colors reversed for each gender, the Stories' version of "Brother Louie" topped the Hot 100 six years later, in 1973.
+Eventually, the single sold 600,000 copies and the album sold 350,000 copies.